Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ![](fig/output_15.png)

-The above output shows some of the most frequent words used by Chrisopher Marlowe in the four plays by him that we are analyzing.
+The above output shows some of the most frequent words used by Christopher Marlowe in the four plays by him that we are analyzing.
 You can also display the frequency of words used by Shakespeare and compare both results.